The Remains of the day (1993)

 My own political crusade in the area has been an outreach to see that the values prevalent in related societies in the region especially those of Germany, France, Italy and Spain, all in particular might yield a better formula for a better outcome in future endeavors to bring such people into societies where English is adopted for all its supreme benefits without losing sight of what remains fundamentally non-dispensable in making the transition meaningful, worthwhile, desirable and in the end certainly fruitful.

 There can never be an equivalent to the contribution that the British have made to the world in the area of decorum and the trappings of civilized discourse.
-We are to never lose these benefits or anarchy is the certain result. that said, we must retain our full functioning as we come to learn what benefits there are to be gained, in a manner as to stay within our own sense of what is again, most meaningful personally, each to his own, that come from such related cultures (closely) as I make reference to here, and for whom the producers have provided audio support on the PAL version of the DVD disc.
+We are to never lose these benefits or anarchy is the certain result. that said, we must retain our full functioning as we come to learn what benefits there are to be gained, in a manner as to stay within our own sense of what is again, most meaningful personally, each to his own, that come from such related cultures (closely) as I make reference to here, and for whom the producers have provided audio support on the Euro version of the DVD and Blu-ray discs.

 Emma Thompson and Anthony Hopkins remain in my own mind "the most

 popular of visible British icons on stage" in what they are and in this respect

 it is no surprise that it is them that tell the story here.